 Bats proving a challenge for power reliability

-There have been more than 25 longer-duration outages involving bats in the first two months of 2021.
+There were 82 longer-duration outages involving bats in 2021 and 20 longer-duration outages so far this year during January and February 2022.
 People are also experiencing short ‘momentary’ outages as equipment reconnects power if the animal falls clear after contacting our infrastructure.

-We understand this is frustrating, but unfortunately there is no magic solution to deal with the issue.
+We understand this is frustrating, but unfortunately there is no easy solution to deal with the issue.

-The bats, are a protected species and among the world’s largest bats, with a wingspan of up to one metre.
-They have established a permanent and growing colony in Botanic Park near the Adelaide Zoo with their numbers now exceeding 25,000.
+Grey-headed flying foxes are a protected species and among the world’s largest bats, with a wingspan of up to one metre.
+They have established a permanent and growing colony in Botanic Park near the Adelaide Zoo with their numbers now exceeding 28,000.

 The random nature of outages involving bats makes it difficult to eliminate or minimise their occurrence.
 However, installation of animal guards and insulation of some overhead equipment where repeat outages occur, plus a program of “sectionalising” lines has helped reduce some of the impact.

 We are working with the Department of Environment, Fauna Rescue and Bat Rescue SA to find solutions and ensure that the injured bats are treated humanely and cared for.
-They are a protected native species that (like bees) perform important environmental services like pollinating plants/crops.
+They are a protected native species that perform important environmental services like pollinating plants and crops.

 In short, we are open to ideas that might help reduce injury for these animals and minimise their impact on electricity supply.

 February 2021: Animals and powerlines